mrsonne/hubit/README.md

           name: engine14
 ```

-The `price` function above expects a list of part names stored in the attribute `part_names` and a list of the corresponding part counts stored in the attribute `part_counts`.
+The `price` function above expects a list of part names be stored in the key `part_names` and a list of the corresponding part counts be stored in the key `part_counts`.
 To achieve this behavior the model file should contain the lines below.

 ```yml
 consumes: